zalando-stups/play-swagger/README.md

 }
 ```

+### Parameter optionality

+As object properties can be optional, so can be query, header, body or form parameters.
+In the case if they are not required, they are mapped to the Scala's `Option` type.

+Path parameters are _must_ be declared as required.

-In the case, if a parameter is _not_ required, it is allowed to provide a default parameter value.
+In the case, if a parameter is _not_ required, it is allowed to have a default value.

 ### Extension